palixir/wabe/CONTRIBUTING.md

 ## Note about new PR

-First of all, thanks you for taking time to improve Wabe.
-Wabe have a great test coverage, to keep this code quality, please add tests that cover your changes 🙂.
+First of all, thank you for taking the time to improve Wabe.
+Wabe has a great test coverage, to keep this code quality, please add tests that cover your changes 🙂.

 ## Requirement